mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 ### Scratch - a familiar and flexible tool

-Scratch was one of the first block based programming environment to really catch on in schools.
+**Scratch** was one of the first block based programming environment to really catch on in schools.
 Scratch was designed for more general multi-media projects rather than to make games.
 However, given free reign games are often what young people try to create first.
 The ability to create your own graphical and audio assets is a real advantage.
 However, from my experience, while it is quick to get started, the lack of program common game patterns like gravity and collisions means that complexity of the code you need quickly mounts.
 Even then, for the most part the actual game play of the learner created games is often a bit unsatisfactory.

 Where Scratch does stand out is the community element of the website where learners can get inspired by the extremely diverse creations of other young coders.
 The ability to remix the work of others is a great way start to get used to the tools and the way of working.

 ### Phaser.js in a Code Playground - an authentic web game making framework

-Phase is my tool of choice when it comes to authentic javascript game-making.
+**Phaser** is my own tool of choice when it comes to authentic javascript game-making.
 To teach it I ask learners to code games an online coding environment called a code playground.
 Code playgrounds are a tool used by both expert and novice coders to share examples of code that can be edited and preview online.
 The killer feature is the ability to make changes and quickly see the new results appear.
 The concept is also very useful for learners and exists for block coding in tools like Scratch and for text coding in Trinket.
 Many text based code playgrounds exist and I tried a few and settled on Glitch.com - although the process also works well in Trinket.
 I love this approach due to the authenticity of the tools.
 Phaser is used by professional game makers and Glitch is the testbed of choice of many code developers.
 If learners do take to this way of working they can be creating genuine indy-games, dynamic websites and flexible web applications.

 ![phaser simple game to edit](./Pictures/phaser_simple.png)
 ![phaser simple game to edit]({{ site.baseurl }}/Pictures/phaser_simple.png)